 where Φv is the flux entering the volume of air V and I(Φ) is the intensity of the light scattered in direction Φ with respect to the incident beam.

 Note that the accurate determination of b requires the measurement and integration of light scattered out of the beam over all angles.
-Practical instruments measure the scattered light over a limited angle and rely on a high correlation between the limited integral and the full integral.
+Practical instruments measure the scattered light over a limited angle and rely on a high correlation between the limited integral and the full integral in all conditions.

 Three measurement methods are used in these instruments: backscatter, forward scatter, and scatter integrated over a wide angle.

-(a) Backscatter: In these instruments (Figure 9.4), a light beam is concentrated on a small volume of air in front of the transmitter, the receiver being located in the same housing and below the light source where it receives the light backscattered by the volume of air sampled.
+(a) Backscatter: In these instruments (Figure 9.4), a light beam is concentrated on a small volume of air in front of the transmitter, the receiver being located in the same housing as the light source where it receives the light backscattered by the volume of air sampled.
 Several researchers have tried to find a relationship between visibility and the coefficient of backscatter, but it is generally accepted that that correlation is not satisfactory.

 Figure 9.4.
 Visibility meter measuring backscatter

-(b) Forward scatter: The profile of light scattered by small particles (aerosols, small droplets) is angular dependent.
-Moreover, the angular dependency (i.e. the scattered light profile) depends on the chemical composition (e.g. salt concentration), type of nucleus (sand, dust) and size of the particles.
-As a consequence, a scattering angle should be chosen so that the angular dependency is minimal.
+(b) Forward scatter: The amount of light scattered by small particles (aerosols, small droplets) is angular dependent.
+Moreover, the angular dependency depends on the chemical composition (e.g. salt concentration), type of nucleus (sand, dust) and size and shape of the particles.
+As a consequence, a scattering angle should be chosen so that the angular dependence is minimal and representative for the scatter coefficient.
 Several authors have shown that the best angle is between 20° and 50° (Kneizys et al., 1983; Jia and Lü, 2014; Barteneva, 1960; Van de Hulst, 1957).
 The instruments, therefore, comprise a transmitter and a receiver, the angle between the beams being 20° to 50°.
 Another arrangement involves placing either a single diaphragm half-way between a transmitter and a receiver or two diaphragms each a short distance from either a transmitter or a receiver.
-Figure 9.5 illustrates the two configurations that have been used.
+Figure 9.5 illustrates the two configurations that are used.
+Instruments determining MOR based on the forward scatter principle are generally called forward scatter sensors or forward scatter meters.

 Figure 9.5.
 Two configurations of visibility meters measuring forward scatter